ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwpol_package.rst

 fwpolicy6_implicit_log
 ++++++++++++++++++++++

-- Description: Implicit Log setting for all IPv6 policies in package
+- Description: Implicit Log setting for all IPv6 policies in package.

 - Required: False